HimanshuRaj98/express-Intersections-API/README.md

 - [Routes](#routes)
 - [Starting the Server](#starting-the-server)

+## Deployed Server Link :
+- www.s.id/mapup
+- Use Above Link To Test The Api Using Postman

 ## Dependencies
 The following dependencies are used in this project:
 - Express: Fast, unopinionated web framework for Node.js